 The University of Nebraska Medical Center builds on a rich, vibrant history that dates back to the end of the 19th century.
 UNMC continues to be committed to its mission to improve the health of Nebraskans and beyond.

 UNMC was founded by the Nebraska Legislature in 1869, chartered in 1881 as the state’s first medical college, and became part of the University of Nebraska in 1902.
-It grew with the additions of a dental college (1903), pharmacy college (1908), nursing college (1917), allied health training programs (early 1930s) and the Graduate College (1942), UNMC not only expanded to meet the needs of future health professionals but also consolidated several of its colleges into an Omaha campus destined to sustain its growth.
+It grew with the additions of a dental college (1903), pharmacy college (1908), nursing college (1917), allied health training programs (early 1930s) and the Graduate College (1942).
+UNMC not only expanded to meet the needs of future health professionals but also consolidated several of its colleges into an Omaha campus destined to sustain its growth.

 Expansion includes College of Nursing brick-and-mortar sites in Omaha, Lincoln, Kearney, Scottsbluff and Norfolk, Nebraska.
 They were built to advance nursing care and address predicted critical shortages of nurses and nursing faculty.

 UNMC formed the College of Public Health in 2006.
 Its state-of-the-art building -- named the Harold M. and Beverly Maurer Center for Public Health -- opened in 2011.

 Completed and under-construction building projects include:

 - The Lied Transplant Center, which opened in 1999, combines the latest in transplant patient care with innovative research areas;

 - Twin research towers - the 10-level Durham Research Center, dedicated in 2003, and the Durham Research Center II, which opened in 2009;